panglesd/slipshow/docs/anatomy.rst

 Anatomy of a Slipshow presentation
 ==================================

-In this page, the goal is to give a precise idea of what Slipshow allows to do, and in which way, without bothering with unnecessary details.
+In this page, the goal is to give a precise idea of how a Slipshow presentation is constructed, without bothering with unnecessary details.
 It consists of an explanation, so you won't get your hand dirty here!
+But it helps a lot to understand the picture.
+The tutorial is a more hands-on introduction, if that is what you are looking for.

 Let's start with a concrete example.
 We'll use this simple presentation as a running example.
 Here it is: